View Source CHANGELOG

 While Req always used Finch as the underlying HTTP client, it was designed from the day one to

 easily swap it out.
-This is now even easier with an :adapter
+This is now even easier with an :adapter option.

 Here is a mock adapter that always returns a successful response: